emqxarchive/emqx-docs-en/source/install.rst

 Could use apt-get on Ubuntu, yum on CentOS/RedHat and brew on Mac to install Erlang and Git.

-When all dependencies are ready, clone the emqttd project from github.com and build:
+When all dependencies are ready, clone the emqx project from github.com and build:

 .. code-block:: bash